LOVE ASTEROIDS

 beauty as turn-on

-Your turn-on is aesthetic and relational.
-Eros in Libra loves the choreography of desire: the right setting, the right balance of tension and play, the sense of being in a mutual erotic art project.
+Eros in Libra is aesthetic and relational.
+Desire may wake up through the choreography of attraction: the right setting, the right balance of tension and play, and the sense of being in a mutual erotic art project.
 The shadow is erotic perfectionism, where a single awkward moment breaks the spell.
 The work is to let desire survive the imperfect.

 Read the full guide →